 Although Andy Williams might call the holiday season “the most wonderful time of the year,” others relate more with Elvis Presley and have a “blue Christmas.”
 Whether you celebrate Christmas, Hanukkah, Kwanzaa, or Boxing Day, the holidays are associated with joy, family, relaxation, gifts, and laughter.
-You see it in movies and commercials and hear about it in songs on the radio, but the reality is the holidays are a lonely and stressful time for some.
+You see it in movies and commercials and hear about it in songs on the radio, but the reality is the holidays are a lonely and stressful time for some, making managing mental health during the holidays challenging.
 Approximately 40% of adults are riddled with social anxiety around the holidays.1 This is likely due to shopping, party preparations, the expectations and stigma surrounding the season, and more that we will get into later.
 Check out this infographic for more mental health statistics around this time of year.

 While some take on the charisma of Buddy the Elf around the holidays, others are more like Ebenezer Scrooge.
 They may not be irritable or depressed; the holidays can bring anxiety and isolation.
-Below we identified common feelings or problems people have this time of year and offer suggestions on how to overcome them.
+Below we identified common feelings or problems people have this time of year and offer suggestions on how to overcome them to more successfully manage your mental health and feelings over the holidays.

 “Getting Nuttin’ for Christmas”